logo

 Expose a Kubernentes Load Balancer.

 expose kubernetes opens a public ingress to a Load Balancer.
 The provided service needs to be up and running.
-For example, it can be created with nsc kubectl expose within an ephemeral cluster.
+For example, it can be created with nsc kubectl expose within an ephemeral instance.
 The exposed endpoint is encrypted with TLS and secured with Namespace authentication, so whoever has access to the workspace where the ephemeral environment was created in, will also have access to the endpoint.

 Currently, it is possible to expose only HTTP services.